k3ith99/DE-Crypto/README.md

 ## Project goal
+Build a cryptocurrency dashboard to view price by pulling data from binance and use this as an opportunity to upskill and implement best practices.

 ## Installation & Usage
+1. Ensure pipenv and docker are installed
+2. Clone repo
+3. Install dependencies using pipenv install and enter using pipenv shell]
+4. Create main.env files in shared folder and db folder
+5. Enter src/db and run docker-compose up to start minio,postgres and metabase
+6. Apply permissions chmod + metabase_setup.sh and run metabase_setup.sh to prepare dashboards
+7. cd into src/pipelines and run docker-compose -f docker-compose.ingest.yaml up --build -d to run ingestion from binance
+8. Run docker-compose -f docker-compose.transform.yaml up --build -d to run transformation pipeline
+9. Head to http://localhost:3000/admin/databases and enter the ip address of postgres1 container and save.
+You can obtain this using docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' postgres1
+10. Once that is completed, view dashboards at http://localhost:3000/
 ## Design & Implementation
 [Schema](https://dbdiagram.io/d/DE-Crypto-6762e4b084c741072719d5dd)

 ### Technologies
+- Minio
+- Binance API
+- Postgres
+- Metabase
+- Python
+- Spark
+- Docker
+- Pgadmin

 ## Bugs
-* Correct Python interpreter does not load when pipenv shell is ran(May need to remove environment,exit shell and run pipenv commands again for script to run)
+* Correct Python interpreter does not load when pipenv shell is ran(May need to remove environment,exit shell and run pipenv commands again for script to run
+- Need to use config file

 ## Fixed Bugs

 ## Improvements & Future Features
+- Implement daily cron job for new data
+- Use airflow for orchestration and scheduling
+- Include more metrics such as moving averages
+- Include hourly data